kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/http-client.md

     }
     ```

+Every `{name}` placeholder in the path must have a matching `@Path` parameter; otherwise the build fails
+with `Path template contains parameters that have no matching @Path method parameter`.

 #### Query parameter { #query-parameter }

 `@Query` - query parameter value, the name is specified in `value` or defaults to the method argument name.
 Single values, `List<T>`, `Set<T>`, `Collection<T>`, `Map<String, T>`, and `Map<String, List<T>>` are supported.
-For non-string values, an available `StringParameterConverter<T>` is used.
+For non-string values, an available `HttpClientParameterWriter<T>` is used.
+An empty collection is sent as a parameter without a value.

 ===! ":fontawesome-brands-java: `Java`"